A lot articles tackle bug out bags and casually mention we should all add food to them. However, all of them fail to talk in depth about this aspect.

 35) Hard Candy

 If you have a sweet tooth, you’re probably glad to see these on the list.
 Hard candy is lightweight and will give you an energy boost.
-You can find a huge variety of candy on Amazon, though you’ll want to stick to the ones that have a long shelf life.
+You can find a huge variety of candy, though you’ll want to stick to the ones that have a long shelf life.

 37) Meal Replacement Powders